Al Jackson Jr.

 Albert J. Jackson Jr. (November 27, 1935 – October 1, 1975) was an American drummer, producer, and songwriter.
 He was a founding member of Booker T. & the M.G.'s, a group of session musicians who worked for Stax Records and produced their own instrumentals.
 Jackson was affectionately dubbed "The Human Timekeeper" for his drumming ability.
-He was inducted into the Memphis Music Hall of Fame in 2015, and the Rock and Roll Hall of Fame as a member of Booker T. & the M.G.'s in 1992.
+He was posthumously inducted into the Memphis Music Hall of Fame in 2015, and the Rock and Roll Hall of Fame as a member of Booker T. & the M.G.'s in 1992.

 Early life

 Jackson's father, Al Jackson Sr., led a jazz/swing dance band in Memphis, Tennessee.
 The young Jackson started drumming at an early age and began playing on stage with his father's band in 1940, at the age of five.
 He later played in producer and trumpeter Willie Mitchell's band and at the same time was holding down a chair in the popular Ben Branch Band.